Cardrooms in California – List, Map, and the Largest Cardrooms in the State

-According to the most recent reports from the California Gaming Control Commission published in January 2017, there are 89 licensed, active cardrooms in the state of California.
+According to the most recent reports from the California Gaming Control Commission published in January 2018, there are 88 licensed card rooms in the state of California.
+However only 70 of these are active and currently open.

 Unlike their Indian casino cousins, these cardrooms are privately owned, and do not have to be on Native American-owned land.
 They’re legal because under California law, they are considered “games of skill” rather than “games of luck.”

-They range from small pub-type places with just two poker tables (Bruce’s Bar and Casino in tiny, rural Blythe), to sprawling, spacious, action-packed floors filled with over 200 tables and thousands of gamblers, (Commerce Casino in Los Angeles).
+They range from small pub-type places to sprawling, spacious, action-packed floors filled with over 200 tables and thousands of gamblers, (Commerce Casino in Los Angeles).

 Unlike the cardrooms, these casinos, (all of which are Indian casinos situated on tribal land), can have slot machines, craps and roulette.